 For the governments and telecommunications industry, is it a PR nightmare best fought with denial and misinformation.

-For a precious few outcasts, ‘psychic’ already in there own right, it’s much, much more.
-This tiny handful are divided into two paths, the elementals, suddenly able to hear not only the data transmissions, but the very thoughts of everyone within their range.
-For them their can only be withdrawal from the world to those quiet pockets in remote areas the signals won’t boost them, where the mental chatter, doubts and comments and a thousand voices won’t intrude.
+For a precious few outcasts, ‘psychic’ already in their own right, it’s much, much more.
+This tiny handful is divided into two paths, the elementals, suddenly able to hear not only the data transmissions, but the very thoughts of everyone within their range.
+For them, there can only be withdrawal from the world to those quiet pockets in remote areas the signals won’t boost them, where the mental chatter, doubts and comments and a thousand voices won’t intrude.